EMOD-Hub/emodpy-workflow/docs/tutorials/run_emod.md

 To run EMOD, we will use the emodpy-workflow `run` command.

-1. Execute the following command in the root of your project (the directory that contains the `manifest.py` file).
+1. Execute the following command in the root of your project:

     ```
     python -m emodpy_workflow.scripts.run -h